Maternity Plan: A Wellness Guide for Expecting Mothers in Singapore

 Physical Health

-Regular prenatal checkups, proper nutrition, moderate exercise, and plenty of rest are vital to ensure healthy development.
+Regular prenatal checkups, proper nutrition, moderate exercise, and plenty of rest are key components of a well-rounded maternity plan.
 Managing weight gain, staying active, and listening to your body can help reduce common discomforts like backaches and fatigue.
-Staying physically well also helps reduce the risk of complications such as gestational diabetes or high blood pressure.
-Even light activities like walking or prenatal yoga can boost circulation, ease tension, and improve sleep quality.
+Knowing how to control weight in pregnancy through gentle activities like walking or prenatal yoga, also helps reduce the risk of complications such as gestational diabetes or high blood pressure.

 Emotional Wellbeing

-Hormonal shifts can lead to mood changes, anxiety, or stress.
-Supportive relationships, open communication, and mindfulness practices like meditation or journaling can help maintain emotional balance.
-It’s important to acknowledge your feelings — pregnancy is a big life change, and ups and downs are normal.
-Don’t hesitate to speak to a counselor or join a pregnancy support group if you ever feel overwhelmed.
+Hormonal shifts can bring mood changes, anxiety, or stress.
+Supportive relationships, open communication, and mindfulness practices like journaling or meditation can help maintain emotional balance.
+It’s important to acknowledge your feelings and know that ups and downs are normal.
+Joining a pregnancy support group or speaking to a counselor can create stronger emotional connections during this transformative time which is a key part of your maternity plan.

 Mental Preparation